Poorer nations robust in the face of Trump pullout from climate deal

 Less finance will dim U.S. influence.

-"With the USA out of the Paris Agreement, it cannot pressure other countries, such as the large emerging economies, to do more," said Robert Stavins, director of Harvard University's environmental economics program.
+"With the USA out of the Paris Agreement, it cannot pressure other countries, such as the large emerging economies, to do more," said Robert Stavins, director of Harvard University's environmental economics programme.

 (With extra reporting by Megan Rowling in Barcelona, David Stanway in Beijing, Laurie Goering in London)